bwoodill/BT_VESC/README.md

 * Added reverse feature.
   * Reverse mode is enabeld with 5 clicks.
 It will stop the motor and reverse the direction of spin.
 This can be enabled with $E. The display will show R on the screen until you start it again (double click).
 It will also show R and then the speed you are in.
 The speeds are the same, except they are cut in half.
 When you click the trigger 5 times again, it will display an F until the motor is turned on again.

-# Terminal commands and Defaults
+# Terminal Commands and Defaults
 ```
 $$ BT_VESC Settings
 $# (reset all)